-This is a Facebook post on the Bodyform wall (am the only one who thought ‘uterine wall’ just now?), written by a man asking why sanitary napkin makers have lied to him for years.
+This is a Facebook post on the Bodyform wall (am the only one who thought ‘uterine wall’ just now?), written by a man asking why sanitary pad makers have lied to him for years.

 Bodyform responded with the following video by Caroline Williams, the CEO of Bodyform (played by an actress), apologising and explaining in the same tongue-in-cheek manner why they did what they did.

 I’ve had a complex relationship with Whisper, the Indian version of the same brand.
 What else would you expect between a woman and her sanitary pad?
 Through the 80s, I was dimly aware of ads depicting rectangular white pads onto which blue liquid was poured and women spoke in hushed tag lines about ‘un dinnon ke liye‘.
 Then Whisper broke the silence (yes, yes, pun) with an ad that had a young woman demanding